abengtss-max/AKSFILESHARE/README.md

-#  Persisting data from multiple AKS cluster to a centralized Azure File Share
+#  Persisting data from multiple AKS clusters to a centralized Azure File Share
 The code base contains a solution for persisting data from multiple AKS clusters residing in different subscriptions to one centralized Azure File Share.

 ## Introduction
-This example instructions will walk you through how to integrate two AKS cluster residing in different subscriptions with a centralized storage account.
+This example instructions will walk you through how to integrate two AKS clusters residing in different subscriptions with a centralized storage account.

 ## Solution
- In this example we are creating a separate resource group for holding the storage account, with a lock set to **CanNotDelete** the storage account, in order to protect the data when deleting a PVC claim in AKS.
+In this example we are creating a separate resource group for holding the storage account, with a lock set to **CanNotDelete**.
+This lock protects file-shares in the storage account from being deleted when a PVC in an AKS cluster is deleted

 ![Screenshot](Screenshot.png)

 ## Prequsities

-- Subscription A and B resides under the same tenant.
+- Subscription A and B resides under the same Azure AD tenant (a.k.a directory)
 - Azure Kubernetes cluster is running in both subscription A and subscription B
 - Need to have Owner or User access administrator role to apply permissions in subscription B
 - Access to subscription A and B.